EnterpriseCV-6/Season-NeRF/README.md

 ### Model Rendering
 Given a trained model, the following command will render an image.
-An already trained model for OMA 281 is available at LINK.
+An already trained model for several regions is available at LINK.

-To render a novel view, use the function
+To render a novel view, call

-ToDo
+``
+python main_run_Season_NeRF.py --Model_Location arg1 --VA arg21 arg22 --SA arg31 arg32 --tf arg4
+``

+ - arg1: Folder conttaining Final_Model.nn and W2C_W2L_H.npy
+ - arg21, arg22: Viewing elevation and azmuth angle in degrees
+ - arg31, arg32: Solar elevation and azmuth angle in degrees
+ - arg4: Time of year MM/DD format ex: July 4 -> 07/04

 ### Data Setup Lite and Quick Start
-The full dataset requires ~22.5 GB of space.
 This form of setup contains only a single region and requires ~314 MB.

 To download and prepare the lite version of the data,